johnathanachen/core-awesome-movie/ReadMe.md

 ## Synopsis
 This movie is a super awesome movie with a wicked awesome cast.
 It's the movie to see this Christmas!
 Don't miss it!
 You have to see it!
 Seriously, it's awesome!
 Do you get it yet....yes it's awesome!

-Superman: "Your worst enemy is a clow hahaha"
+Superman: "Your worst enemy is a clown hahaha"</b>
 Batman: "Your's is rock..."

 "Action packed comedy" - Phyllis Wong